mworion/MountWizzard4/docs/source/architecture/a_time.rst

 Astronomical Union.
 TT is distinct from the time scale often used as a basis for civil purposes, UTC.
 TT is indirectly the basis of UTC, via International Atomic Time (TAI).

-MW4 does sync time from mount to PC by just setting the time with standard commands.
-Unfortunately all platforms (Windows, Mac and Linux) handle this different and with precision in seconds.

-If the mount clock is synced to the PC, MW4 polls the actual julian date and save the time when the TCP packet is received with this time.
-As the TCP transfer is on a wired network below 1ms, you could compare both timestamps and correct the mount time accordingsly.